Skip to main content

 Optional

 Could be either a LQL string or an array of multiple LQL strings.
 Queries are targeting script nodes or workflows.
 Actions descriptors could be retrieved using getValidationAction controller method and later shown alongside validation results via setValidation controller method.
-It must recieve ValidationResult as a data argument.
+It must receive ValidationResult as a data argument.

 Validation controller has the following additional methods: